Boundary Independent Broadcasts in Graphs: Introduction

 (b) \emph{hearing} or h-independent type \cite{Ethesis}: broadcasting vertices hear only themselves.

 (c)$ $\emph{set} or s-independent type: broadcasting vertices form an independent set.

 Broadcasts of type (c) were considered by Neilson \cite{LindaD} and found to be not very interesting.
 We now consider broadcasts of type (a) and define three new types of broadcast independence.
 Additional types can be found in \cite{LindaD}.
 If a broadcast $f$ satisfies one of our definitions of independence and there is no broadcast $g$ such that $g>f$ and $g$ also meets our definition of independence, we say that $f$ is a \emph{maximal independent broadcast} for this type of independence.
-Otherwise $f$ is not maximal independent and can be \emph{extended} to a larger weight broadcast (for example to $g$) which satisfies the given definition of independence.
+Otherwise $f$ is not maximal independent and can be \emph{extended} to a larger weight broadcast (for example to $g$) which satisfies the given definition of independence. \begin{definition} \emph{\cite{LindaD} A broadcast is} bn-independent \emph{if it overlaps only in boundaries.
+The maximum (minimum) weight of a (maximal) bn-independent broadcast on }$G$\emph{ is }$\alpha _{\operatorname{bn}}(G)$ \emph{(}$i_{\operatorname{bn}}(G)$\emph{); such a broadcast is called an }$\alpha_{\operatorname{bn}}$-broadcast\emph{ (}$i_{\operatorname{bn}}$-broadcast\emph{).} \end{definition}